Mike Ness: Career

 Inspired by The Sex Pistols, Ness founded Social Distortion in 1978 with Casey Royer.
 He later recruited his high school friend Dennis Danell into the band in 1979, and Ness dropped out of high school at age 17 to focus on his music career.
 Social Distortion released the Mainliner/Playpen 7" record on Robbie Field's indie label Posh Boy Records in 1981.
 Two years later, they released the album Mommy's Little Monster (1983) on 13th Floor Records, which was owned by Monk Rock, their manager at the time.

 Ness was featured in the independent film Another State of Mind, which chronicled Social Distortion's first cross-country tour with Youth Brigade.
 It was on the DVD commentary where he claimed to have never had anything to do with the armed forces or religion.
 This prompted many fans to consider him an atheist, though some of his lyrics seem to indicate otherwise.
 Five years passed before Social Distortion released their next album, 1988's Prison Bound, on the heels of Ness's recovery from drug addiction.

 Ness performed in the band Easter from 1986 until 1988 and appeared in the music video for the songs "Slipping Away" and "Lights Out".
 In 1989, Social Distortion signed a deal with Epic Records and released three albums with that label: Social Distortion (1990), Somewhere Between Heaven and Hell (1992) and White Light, White Heat, White Trash (1996).

-The band left Epic Records after White Light, White Heat, White Trash (1996) and Ness formed Time Bomb Recordings, releasing Mainliner: Wreckage From the Past (a collection of old recordings and singles that were done in the early '80s), a re-issue of the long out of print Mommy's Little Monster, along with a re-issue of their second album Prison Bound, and Live at the Roxy (1998).
-Ness married his wife, Christine Marie, in the late 1990s and they have two sons, Julian (born in 1992) and Johnny, Mike's stepson (born 1997).
+The band left Epic Records after White Light, White Heat, White Trash (1996).
+A series of reissues in addition to a live album were released on Time Bomb Recordings, including Mainliner: Wreckage From the Past (a collection of old recordings and singles that were done in the early '80s), the long out-of-print Mommy's Little Monster, a re-issue of their second album Prison Bound, and Live at the Roxy (1998).